 Gareth David Studio is a Graphic Design channel on YouTube.
 He specialises in designing logos, branding design, creative learning with Adobe software and more.
 With the content on this channel, you may not even have to spend money on an expensive degree in design.
 Simply design as you watch and create a good portfolio from what you have learnt.

 Will Paterson also covers Graphic editing with tutorials on logo design, graphic editing and visual design with Adobe software.
-With the necessary software and a computer, you can follow these tutorials to pick up and improve your skills in design.
+With the necessary software and a computer, you can follow these tutorials to pick up and improve fundamental design skills.

 Premier Basics is a video editing content creator who makes YouTube tutorials for beginners who are learning Premier Pro.
 He covers everything from video editing techniques to colour correction like Wes Anderson films.

-Primal Video by Justin Brown covers information and tutorials about every possible video editor, software and video broadcasting techniques and platforms that exist today.
-Needless to say, this channel is an extremely important bookmark for an aspiring filmmaker or video editor.
+Primal Video by Justin Brown covers information and tutorials about every possible video editor, software, video broadcasting techniques and platforms that exist today.
+Needless to say, this channel is an extremely important subscription for an aspiring filmmaker or video editor.

 These are the top YouTube channels to learn art and design, if you have any more suggestions, please tell us in the comments below!